leomdesouza/node-petri-project/README.md

-# node-petri-project
+# Connecting World Project
-On this project I will make an example to implements Petri's Net in Node.js.
+This project uses the Petri Net in your system modeling.

+This is the server that will connect all the hardware and manage them.

 # Actions
 The concept of actions is asynchrounous process.